Central Extensions and Cohomology: Introduction

 \section{Introduction}

 Let $A$ be a discrete abelian group.
-When $G$ is a discrete group, there is a well-known natural correspondence between central extensions of $G$ by $A$ and the quadratic group cohomology $H^2(G,A)$.
+When $G$ is a discrete group, there is a well-known natural correspondence between central extensions of $G$ by $A$ and the quadratic group cohomology $\HH^2(G,A)$, attributed to Schreier \cite{Schreier}.
 From this, one can systematically find cohomological criteria for lifting problems.
 In this paper we extend this correspondence to the topological group setting, when $G$ is topologically a CW-complex, for instance a Lie group.

-Let $\mb E(G,A)$ be the set of (equivalence classes of) central extensions of $G$ by $A$, and let $BG$ be a classifying space for $G$.
-A construction of Milgram-Steenrod gives a natural map \beq \alpha_G: \mb E(G,A) \to H^2(BG,A). \eeq When $G$ is discrete and $A=\Z/p\Z$ (with $p$ prime), the map $\alpha_G$ agrees with the classical bijection.
+Let $\mb E(G,A)$ be the set of (equivalence classes of) central extensions of $G$ by $A$.
+A construction of Milgram-Steenrod gives a natural map \beq \alpha_G: \mb E(G,A) \to \HH^2(BG,A), \eeq where $BG$ is a classifying space for $G$.
+When $G$ is discrete, the map $\alpha_G$ agrees with the classical bijection.
+In this note we prove: